mattmakai/fullstackpython.com/content/posts/170429-python-3-6-aws-lambda.markdown

 [AWS S3](https://aws.amazon.com/s3/) then AWS Lambda can execute a function to respond to that API call or manipulate the file on S3.

-AWS Lambdas are not related to the Python languages' `lambda` expressions.
-The AWS Lambda name just happens to collide with the the `lambda` keyword name in Python that is used to create anonymous functions.
+AWS Lambdas are not related to the Python languages' `lambda` expressions, which are used to create anonymous functions.
+The AWS Lambda name just happens to collide with the the `lambda` keyword's name.

 Let's learn how to quickly write and run a Lambda function to execute basic Python 3.6 code which uses environment variables as input.